eonk/dar_book/docs/05-inference.md

 We are now going to generate a normally distributed variable (watch [this short video](https://www.youtube.com/watch?v=mtH1fmUVkfE) if you are unclear what a normal distribution is).

 We are going to pretend that this variable measures IQ.
 We are going to assume that this variable has a mean of 100 in the non-criminal population (pretending there is such a thing) with a standard deviation of 15 and a mean of 92 with a standard deviation of 20 in the criminal population.
-I am pretty much making up these figures.
+We are pretty much making up these figures.

 The first expression is asking R to generate random values from a normal distribution with mean 100 and standard deviation for every of the 64394 "non-offenders" in our fake population data frame.
 WARNING: If you run the `table()` function and the number of non-offenders you get is different, you will need to amend the code below accordingly (this will happen if you did not use the seed or generated the original skewed variable more than once).If you get the following message it means you are using the wrong number of people in each category: *number of items to replace is not a multiple of replacement lengthnumber of items to replace is not a multiple of replacement length*.